lynkfox/SFMod-VanillaRecipesExtended/readme.md

 # ToDo:

-* More Recipies!
+* More Recipes!
- * Equipment used as Input:
+ * Equipment used as Input - Parachutes/AutoMiners/HealthHypos...
+ * Additional for basic materials through Heavy Frames that provide an alternate path of less machines but more bigger ones
+   * use more Manufactures at earlier parts in the chain:
+     * Steel/Iron/Copper in Manufacturers requiring 3 materials but less of everything to produce more
+     * Utilizing Refineries for their physical byproduct
+     * Blenders!
+     * Particle Accelerators to create more basic materials!
+What?
 * Move these alts into Hard-drives to be more vanilla.
- * *Since the number of harddrives is limited and there are not that many extra over alts, either add a HD recipe or find a way to add more HDs to the game...*
+ * *Since the number of hard-drives is limited and there are not that many extra over alts, either add a HD recipe or find a way to add more HDs to the game...*